 Homes

-Houses in Civano are energy-efficient adobe and Sonoran-style homes in desert hues and are relatively affordable.
+Houses in Civano are energy-efficient adobe and Sonoran-style homes in desert hues and have risen in price, averaging around $450,000 in 2024.
 Many residents have added power upgrades, taking advantage of Tucson’s 350 days of sun.

 The Best Up-and-Coming Neighborhoods in Tucson (2022) Bellhop Blog